devrimdemiroz/devrimdemiroz.github.io/_posts/2020-03-29-Trace-Contact-With-Anonimity.md

 With the argument <a href="https://tools.decodeproject.eu/" target="_blank">"DECODE gives back Data Sovereignty to Citizens"</a>, decode is as well seems to be inline with Disposable Identities.
 Following post
 <a href="https://medium.com/@jaromil/decentralized-privacy-preserving-proximity-tracing-cryptography-made-easy-af0a6ae48640"
-target="_blank">Decentralized Privacy-Preserving Proximity Tracing</a> outlines how it can be used within contact trace context of COVID-19.
+target="_blank">Decentralized Privacy-Preserving Proximity Tracing (DP-3T) </a> outlines how it can be used within contact trace context of COVID-19.